somurieengieer/WaitQueueManagement/README.md

-# About system
+# About System
 This system control "waiting queue" and "people waiting queue".
 Administrator(e.g. restraunt, hospital reception, any kind of shop...) can create "waiting queue" instead of conventional paper's waiting list.
 Customer can go anywhere after entry "waiting queue" when that place crowded.

 # System Configuration